 Although several breeds originate in Japan, most of them are endangered or vulnerable, and many more are now extinct.
-Nine Japanese breeds currently remain, though many have been crossed with more familiar western breeds.
+Nine Japanese breeds currently remain, though many have been crossed with more familiar Western breeds.
 Even still, some of these breeds exist in astonishingly low numbers.

-Nine Japanese Horse Breeds
+The 9 Japanese Horse Breeds

 Officially, there are eight pure horse breeds remaining in Japan.
 There are also special breeds that aren’t purely Japanese but are the result of crossing Japanese breeds with western ones.
 They can only be found in Japan, so we’d still consider them to be Japanese breeds.